Kamal498/cricket-backend/README.md

    -> Microservices can call each other using the name by which they are registered in the Eureka Server.

    ## Spring Config Server
    -> This is Configuration Server which is connected to GitHub repository.
-It is SpringBoot application.
+It is SpringBoot application running on port 8888.
    -> All the microservices with common configurations in application.properties file are stored in
    the github repo file.
    -> The Config server connects the GitHub repo with the other microservices so that they can read properties directly from git.